You Belong Here

-Voluntary DuesThroughout our 72-year history, East End Temple has relied on fixed dues categories based on age and allowing for individual adjustments as needed.
-This spring, our Board agreed that the time had come to change to a new dues and membership model that better aligns with our core values of diversity, accessibility, and appreciation of all giving and receiving.
-This is what we are calling Voluntary Dues for New Members.
+During most of our 72-year history, East End Temple relied on fixed dues categories, allowing for individual adjustments as needed.
+In 2019, East End Temple piloted a new membership model for better alignment with our core values of diversity, accessibility, and appreciation of all giving and receiving.
+This is what we are calling Community Commitment Membership.
+Since launching our new membership structure, new members have joined without financial burden; we are so pleased that it has been successful!
 Please click here to learn more.

 Our mission is to cultivate relevant Jewish life through connected community.
 We seek to expand avenues into Torah (Jewish learning and practice), God (all forms of spiritual connection) and the Jewish people (locally and globally) to help one another live lives of meaning.